timetoady/timetoady.gihub.io/_posts/2020-11-28-Basketball-The-Final_Project-Week-4.md

   }
 ```
 Aside from extra verbosity to fit my situation, it also shifted style quite a bit to get what I needed.
 And it's still not perfect: that second `.then(response => console.log(response))` is giving me `undefined` as a return, and I still have no earthy idea why.
-At least everything else works: player info post, return ID, add ID to stats, post stats.
+At least everything else works: post player info, return ID, add ID to stats, post stats.
 Just like I drew it up.

 Eventually.

 Until I have to add one more call to add the extraStats categories.
 Sigh.

 But the was also a second problem.
 Discovered after much teeth grinding and unkind words, I had to return to my player schema in my backend and switch a few fields I had originally thought would be `Number`s to `String`s.
-My back end *should* have been throwing specific errors for that like it did when I did testing with Postman, but there must be some middleware I'm missing out on, because all I got was that @#$%&! generic syntax error from my `catch` for info from the front end.
+My backend *should* have been throwing specific errors for that like it did when I did testing with Postman, but there must be some middleware I'm missing out on, because all I got was that @#$%&! generic syntax error from my `catch` for info from the frontend.
 This was a pretty simple, dumb error on my part, but it would have been nice if it was easier to see what my simple, dumb error was.

 And so I conclude that for validation purposes, never have a `type=text` on your client side input and `{type: Number}` on your server side schema.

-One just forgets these things weeks after setting up one and `.then()` the other...
+One just forgets these things weeks after setting up one before getting to the other...

 ### Looking Ahead